-When it comes to heating and cooling your home, everyone enjoys opening their monthly energy bill to realize that it’s not as much as they expected.
+When it comes to heating your home, everyone enjoys opening their monthly energy bill to realize that it’s not as much as they expected.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be half the battle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when the time comes to get rid of your current system.

 Of course, there are a large range of efficiencies for each heating and cooling product line, but because you’re a savvy homeowner, you can understand what you can budget for and what you’d like to use for your home.
 To help you with your learning, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

 HSPF is the rating used to measure the energy efficiency of the heating part of your heat pump over one heating season.
 A larger HSPF rating indicates that the system is functioning at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*

 This might be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the greater the SEER rating, the greater the efficiency.
 Currently, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, providing you with systems that can cool more efficiently and are more green.
 You can also expect to see lower energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**